Skip to content

 Creating UI Macros

 Create themes/your_theme/templates/macros/ui.html with definitions of all the macros.
-You can define macros elsewhere and re-export them by creating global template variables:

 {# Re-export macro #}